CandraAP/Unity-3D-Language-Localization/README.md

 Clean, Simple & using Unity Default API, this script might never get old except unity restructured their resources folder</br>
 Credit my name if my code help your game.</br>
 </br>
-Tips: Pair this script with Google's Noto font family and Unity's Text Mesh Pro and you'll get one hell of a beast to handle every languages on earth!
+Tips: Pair this script with Google's Noto font family for wide range support for multiple language and culture also you can add Unity's Text Mesh Pro for easy font callback support.